One of my favourite things to do is to paint rocks and pebbles for gifts and for my own collection.

 What do you need?

-Rocks and pebbles, acrylic paint, acrylic house paint, paint brushes of various sizes, paint pens (posca pens), clear varnish or spray and pot of water.
+Rocks and pebbles, acrylic paint, acrylic house paint, paint brushes of various sizes, paint pens (posca pens, life of colour pens), clear varnish or spray and pot of water.
 Acrylic paint is great to use because it is fast drying and easy to wash out of the brushes with water.

 Ideas for painting rocks

 - Face rocks – lips, eyes, mouth, ears to make expressive faces

 - Rock family – mix and match heads, bodies, legs

 First step – I wash the rocks and pebbles and sometimes I coat them with white paint to give an even finish and so I can see the pencil lines.
 If they are dark coloured rocks, it is harder to see pencil lines though you could use a white pencil.

 Second step – I draw my design on with pencil, using an eraser to remove excess pencil marks.

 Third step – I use acrylic paint and acrylic paint markers to paint the design and let dry in between.
 I use little jars and containers to prop them on while they are drying.
 I like to paint a design on both sides, even if it is just patterns on the back.
 Generally it will need at least two coats to give a nice solid colour.